Orthogonal Mode Decomposition for Finite Discrete Signals: Searching for the Modes

-Figure \ref{fig:fig_8} show that the real axis mode $mode_{d1}$ is the amplitude modulated wave , the imaginary axis mode $mode_{q3}$ is the short-term signal and all other modes are single frequency signals.
-The calculated results are consistent with the analysis before calculation.
-The orthogonal mode decomposition method also has locality in the time domain.
-The short-term signal in the time domain usually becomes an intrinsic mode, just like $mode_{q3}$.
+Figure \ref{fig:fig_8} shows that the real part mode $mode_{e1}$ is an amplitude modulation wave, the imaginary part mode $mode_{o3}$ is a short-term wave and all other modes are single-frequency signals.
+The calculated results are consistent with the analysis.
+The orthogonal mode decomposition method is also local in the time domain.
+The short-term signal in the time domain usually becomes an intrinsic mode, just like $mode_{o3}$.